udacity/cd13678-intro-to-rust-starter/README.md

 With this done, we are ready to start creating our game engine project.
 Inside the `starter` folder, create a new Rust project called `my_game_engine` (or whatever name you prefer), and then refer to the project instructions in the Udacity website to start building your game engine.

+> Note: If you choose another name for your engine, you must update the references to `my_game_engine` in the `starter` folder's `Makefile` to reflect the new name.

 ## License

 [License](LICENSE.txt)